-In either case, your lawn mower is an integral—and expensive—piece of equipment that helps keep your yard looking its best all throughout the year.
+Your lawn mower is an integral—and expensive—piece of equipment that helps keep your yard looking its best all throughout the year.

 But because you likely use your lawn mower infrequently (generally once a week at the height of the season), it’s easy to overlook the basic, but necessary, upkeep that can help it continue performing at its peak for a decade or longer.
-But if you don’t properly maintain it, a poorly running lawn mower might end up causing many more problems than it solves.
+And if you don’t properly maintain it, a poorly running lawn mower might end up causing many more problems than it solves.

 Read Your Owners Manual First